shm04/my-portfolio/README.md

 **My personal portfolio** is a web page where you can find my information.

+In [this video](https://www.loom.com/share/7b052ff7ca72418bbcaac0df19ee9661) you can find more information about this project.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>